Last Updated on

-If you never heard of Kpop, then I’m not sure if you’re living under the rock or if you ever been on YouTube but Kpop is pretty much everywhere and exploding international!
+If you never heard of K-pop, then I’m not sure if you’re living under the rock or if you’ve ever been on YouTube.
+K-pop is pretty much everywhere and exploding international!

-If you’re curious about what Kpop stands, it stands for “Korean pop”.
-So just like your average American pop, you got Korean pop, Japanese pop, Chinese pop etc.
+If you’re curious about what Kpop stands, it stands for “Korean Pop”.
+Just like your average American pop, you got Korean pop, Japanese pop, Chinese pop etc.

 But the reason here is for me to explain to you about why you should love Kpop amiright?

-Then let’s get started on the top 10 Reasons on why you should listen to Kpop!
+Then let’s get started on the history of how I got into Kpop and the top 10 Reasons on why you should listen to Kpop!

 1. It’s catchy & fun to listen to

 If I hadn’t fallen in love listening to “Love Girl” then I wouldn’t have fallen in love with this jumpy and pop-tastic music that we have now today.

 There are so much out there to get you lip-syncing, singing or even dancing around your room.

 Even though you might not understand a single thing except for the English lyrics, the background music is the way too catchy for you to not even click off the tab.